3rd Edition

 Handbook of Moral and Character Education

-572 Pages 11 B/W Illustrations
+550 Pages 11 B/W Illustrations

 by Routledge

-572 Pages 11 B/W Illustrations
+550 Pages 11 B/W Illustrations

 by Routledge

 The Handbook of Moral and Character Education offers a definitive, state-of-the-art synthesis of leading scholarship in moral and character education.
-A subject of international interest and the focus of numerous governmental curricular mandates, the moral development and character formation of students is increasingly recognized as an essential component of a well-rounded schooling experience.
+A subject of international interest and the focus of numerous governmental curricular mandates, the moral development and character formation of students are increasingly recognized as an essential component of a well-rounded schooling experience.
 This comprehensive volume explores the philosophical, psychological, and educational issues that define the field; links robust theoretical and empirical foundations to effective classroom practice; highlights implications for civic engagement and social justice; and follows the lessons learned from moral and character education into contexts outside of schools.

-1. Introduction and Overview Part I: Defining the Field: Philosophical and Theoretical Foundations 2.
+1. Introduction and Overview Part I: Defining the Field: Philosophical, and Theoretical, Foundations 2.
 Philosophical Foundations of Moral Education 3.
 Moral Education and the Spectre of Indoctrination 4.
 A Reconstruction of Aristotelian Character Education 5.
 The Development of Positive Character: A Relational Developmental Systems Perspective 6.
-Six and a Half Lessons From Moral Psychology For Moral Education 7.
-Moral identity and its Relevance for Moral Education: A Brief History of the Concept Part II: School and Classroom Based Practices 8.
+Six and a Half Lessons From Moral Psychology for Moral Education 7.
+Moral Identity and Its Relevance for Moral Education: A Brief History of the Concept Part II: School and Classroom Based Practices 8.
 Domain-Based Moral Education: Promoting Moral Wellness and the Capacity for Social Justice 9.
-At the intersections of Moral Education and Social and Emotional Learning: Some Reflections and Directions for Transformative Social and Emotional Learning 10.
+At the Intersections of Moral Education and Social and Emotional Learning: Some Reflections and Directions for Transformative Social and Emotional Learning 10.
 Restorative Justice as a Context for Moral Education in K-12 Schools 11.
 Employing Digital Media for Moral and Character Education in the Classroom 12.
 Creating a Society of Equals: Reducing Social Exclusion and Harassment in Schools 13.
 What Works in Character Education 14.
 PRIMED for Character Education Across the Globe 15.
 Moral Education in the Compulsory Education Stage in China During the 21st Century 16.
 Moral and Character Education in Korea Part III: Moral Education in Relation to Civic Engagement, Societal Issues, and Democracy Education 17.
 Civic Education for Democratic Citizens 18.
-Educating for Democracy: Overview of the Program’s Theory, Development, and Classroom Based Practice 19.
+Educating for Democracy: Overview of the Program’s Theory, Development, and Classroom-Based Practice 19.
 Civic Engagement and Civil Discourse 20.
 Critical Consciousness: Where Moral Development and Civic Development Intersect 21.
 Race and Children’s Moral Development in Democracy: An Ethical Life in Productive Struggle 22.
 Citizenship Education for a Diverse Europe 23.
 The Moral Characteristics of Environmental Sustainability in Young People’s Lives Part IV: Moral and Character Development Beyond the Classroom 24.
 Positive Youth Development Programs: History in the United States, Global Expansion, Growing Efficacy, and Links to Moral and Character Education 25.
 Moral Education in the Environmental Commons 26.
 Fostering Youth Purpose 27.
 A Complexity Approach for Moral Education Inspired by Paulo Freire’s Pedagogy 28.
-Resistance and Moral Development in Community-based Youth Organizing 29.
+Resistance and Moral Development in Community-Based Youth Organizing 29.
 Moral Education, Big Data and Adaptive Video Games

 Biography